Finder (manga): Volume list

+Chapters not yet published in volume format

 Light novels

 A light novel adaptation was written by Ai Satoko and published by Libre, with illustrations provided by Yamane.

 Other media

 Anime

 A special anime adaptation of 'Target in the Finder' (ファインダーの標的) was recently released by ANiMix Project on February 29, 2012 - starring Japanese voice actors Tetsuya Kakihara as Akihito, Takaya Kuroda as Asami, and Nobuo Tobita as Feilong.
 It is not really a fully animated animation, as the animation was limited to only the character's mouth, eyes, and some important body movements of the scenes.
 A special Cast Talk CD was included in First Press edition.
 A preview of an ANiMiX was made for the manga series Yebisu Celebrities.